-For the last year, Matt served as Campaign Manager for Bill Flores, the Republican nominee for Congress in Texas’ 17th Congressional District.
-After winning a 5-way primary, Flores defeated 10-term incumbent Rep. Chet Edwards (D-TX) by 25% in November 2010, the largest margin of victory in the country for a House GOP challenger in 2010.
+In 2010 Matt served as Campaign Manager for Bill Flores, the Republican nominee in Texas’ 17th Congressional District.
+After winning a 5-way primary, Flores defeated 10-term incumbent Rep. Chet Edwards (D-TX) by 25% in November, the largest margin of victory of the 63 winning GOP challengers in the 2010 cycle.

-Mackowiak is from Austin, Texas, and graduated in 2003 from the University of Texas (UT), with a B.S. in Communications Studies, with a concentration in Political Communications.
-Aside from his professional work, he owns and manages the popular blog site www.potomacflacks.com, recently cited by the Washingtonian as one of the best political blogs on the internet.
+A native of Austin, Matt graduated with a B.S. in Communications Studies (Political Communication track) from the University of Texas in 2003.
+Aside from his professional work, he owns and manages the popular blog site www.PotomacFlacks.com, which the Washingtonian Magazine has called “one of the best political blogs.”

 In 2012, Matt started a bipartisan political blog for Texas politics, www.MustReadTexas.com, which aggregates the top news and opinion from across the state and presents it all in one place.
 Matt and his wife Suzanne live in Austin and they have two spoiled dogs, Ginny and Jasmine.